-This article examines creative ways of recovering Word documents from temporary files.
+This article examines creative ways to recover Word documents from temporary files.

 MS Word is a popular word processing software with users from all parts of the world.
 Sometimes disaster strikes and while working with the application such as an abrupt power outage or crashing of your computer.
 In such a case, it is possible to lose any unsaved data.
 This article examines how you can recover your MS Word documents from temporary files.

 A closer look at MS Word temporary files

 Temporary files come in handy when processing Word documents.
 They hold information temporarily to avoid data loss that can be caused by abrupt shutdown of the program or power outage.
 Temporary files that can be used to recover Word documents come with .tmp, .wbk, or .asd extension.
 Usually, these files are found in the Application Data folder under Microsoft.
 You can also check the ‘Temp’ folder under Local Settings.